Ashim-K-Shrestha/The-Layout-Editor/README.md

 ![alt](SS/TabletPortrait.png)

-**The above screenshot shows the final app layout variation for tablets being executed in portrait mode.**
+**The above screenshot shows the final app layout variation for tablets being executed in portrait mode.
+In this task, 'Baseline
+Constraint' was used for arranging the buttons and they were expanded horizontally as well.**

 ---